samssh/snake-and-ladder-solution/README.md

-# Snake_and_Ladder
+# Snake and Ladder

-project about object oriented programming for basic programming course assignments
+project about object-oriented programming for basic programming course assignments